google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-checkbox.md

     }

     /**
-     * `connectedCallback` fires when the element is inserted into the DOM.
+     * `connectedCallback()` fires when the element is inserted into the DOM.
      * It's a good place to set the initial `role`, `tabindex`, internal state,
      * and install event listeners.
      */
     connectedCallback() {
+      // HIDE
+      // Shim Shadow DOM styles.
+This needs to be run in `connectedCallback()`
+      // because if you shim Custom Properties (CSS variables) the element
+      // will need access to its parent node.
+      ShadyCSS.styleElement(this);
+      // /HIDE

       if (!this.hasAttribute('role'))
         this.setAttribute('role', 'checkbox');
       if (!this.hasAttribute('tabindex'))